Business News Australia – February 2016

 “We fit KPMG’s criteria because they were looking for businesses, not startups necessarily but scale-ups – businesses that are already making money and have a product that they are scaling up to the next level,” says Illich.

-Illich founded NewBook in 2010 after noticing that many in the tourism industry were limited and frustrated with their operating systems, including managing bookings, billings and marketing on the one portal.
+Illich founded NewBook in 2010 after noticing that many in the tourism industry were limited and frustrated with their operating systems, including managing reservations, billings and marketing on the one portal.

-The cloud reservation system, which works for properties including hotels, holiday parks, resorts, apartments and villas, is able to take online bookings and check guests in and out.
+The cloud reservation system, which works for properties including hotels, RV parks, resorts, apartments and villas, is able to take online reservations and check guests in and out.

-It features a complete automated billing system, online booking engine, in-built credit card payment options, direct debit functions, email marketing possibilities and two-way SMS messaging with guests.
+It features a complete automated billing system, online reservation engine, in-built credit card payment options, direct debit functions, email marketing possibilities and two-way SMS messaging with guests.

 The portal can even automatically increase or reduce prices of hotel rooms depending on how busy or quiet a period is.